 5. You have lost your sense of self in the relationship

 Many clients tell me that after they got married they felt they had to give up their true selves to be loved by their partner.
-They find themselves focussed on their partner’s wellbeing, constantly trying to make him or her happy, and eventually becoming mentally exhausted.
+They find themselves focused on their partner’s wellbeing, constantly trying to make him or her happy, and eventually becoming mentally exhausted.
 In that process, their sense of self gets lost.
 Some clients also experience physical symptoms from the heavy burden of being their partner’s emotional caretaker.
-Jack shared with me: “I began to realise that if I stayed with her, I was going to die.
+Jack shared with me: “I began to realize that if I stayed with her, I was going to die.
 I would end up with some kind of anxiety disorder, die of some stress disease or heart attack.
-I realised I was doing unsafe things like not wearing my seat belt and driving faster than I should at times.
+I realized I was doing unsafe things like not wearing my seat belt and driving faster than I should at times.
 I think my spirit was dying.”
 If you have been feeling that you have lost your sense of self in the relationship, it is time for you to consider leaving your partner.

 6. You or the children are being abused

 This sign may seem like a no-brainer, but we have all witnessed those who remain in dangerous relationships that put partners and their children in harm’s way.
 Life is too short to live in an abusive relationship.
 Don’t let this happen to you or your kids.
 If you or the children are being abused, find help and guidance to figure out what to do.
-Reach out to the many organisations or support groups geared toward abused partners and their children.
+Reach out to the many organizations or support groups geared toward abused partners and their children.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!